 Now, the question arises of how you will be able to identify them.
 If looking at the Google images does not work then we would suggest you talk to the local park’s ranger to find out what are the different species of snakes you will encounter and how to recognize them.
 Try to go with a proper field guide if possible as well.

 In all honesty, snakes on a hiking trail can be found anywhere.
 However, knowing a few things and guessing a few surely lowers your chance of not encountering one.
 Snakes are always looking to reside in warm places in order to heat their body up.

 So, you will mostly see them during the morning or evening.
 When the heat is super and the sun is blazing hot, they tend to hide under rocks and shades.
 As we mentioned before, there are many different species of snakes out there and they tend to hide at different places as well.

 From high grasses to rocky crevices to leaf litter debris to the water bodies like streams and creeks.
 It won’t matter where they reside to what type of noise they make because you can surely overcome them.

-When you have encountered one and have formed an S shape, keep in mind that they are scared, so you should leave them alone.
-You would always want to care about putting your hands and feet on the trails and moving around carefully.
+When you have encountered one and they have formed an S shape, keep in mind that they are scared, so you should better leave them alone.
+You would always want to care about where you put your hands and feet on the trails and also move around carefully.

 Protect Your Ankles

 The first thing that a snake will put its eyes on from the ground is your ankles.
 Hence, it is obvious you keep them protected.
 So how, do you do that?
-We would suggest getting a pair of thick high ankle socks.
+We would suggest getting a pair of thick high ankles sock.

 While it might not be the ideal choice for the stylish people out there, safety should be your priority here.
-There are several different thick and also breathable sports socks out there that you can find online.
+There are a number of different thick and also breathable sports socks out there that you can find online.